irmakkoseoglu/IBM-Python-Project-for-Data-Science/README.md

 # IBM-Python-Project-for-Data-Science

-This repository contains my submission for the project of the "IBM Data Science Professional Certificate" course on Coursera.
+This repository contains my submission for the project of the **IBM Data Science Professional Certificate** course on Coursera.

 ## Project Overview